Tate Forcier

-Robert Patrick "Tate" Forcier (/ˈfɔːrsieɪ/ FOR-see-ay; born August 7, 1990) is a former American football quarterback.
+Robert Patrick "Tate" Forcier (/ˈfɔːrsieɪ/ FOR-see-ay; born August 7, 1990) is an American former football quarterback.
 He was a starting quarterback for the 2009 Michigan Wolverines football team ahead of Denard Robinson, and Robinson's backup for the 2010 Michigan Wolverines football team.
 He left the program in January 2011 when head coach Rich Rodriguez was replaced by Brady Hoke.
 He missed the January 1, 2011 Gator Bowl after being ruled academically ineligible and was no longer enrolled at the university when the new term began following the semester break.
 On February 9, 2011, Forcier announced his transfer to the University of Miami.
 He originally intended to redshirt the 2011 season and play for the Miami Hurricanes football team in the 2012 and 2013 season but instead transferred to San Jose State University to play for the Spartans football team.
 He soon withdrew from the San Jose State football program.
 He then attended training camp with the Hamilton Tiger-Cats of the Canadian Football League.

 Forcier is from a family of quarterbacks with two older brothers who played Pacific-10 Conference football and a father who also played quarterback in college.
 His oldest brother, Jason, played briefly for Michigan before transferring to Stanford University.
 Following in the footsteps of his brothers and father, Forcier has been a quarterback since his Junior PeeWee Pop Warner Football days.